All Episodes

 I'm talking about giving up your standard of living and your liberty for a cause that some bureaucrat thinks is important, like fuel efficiency standards.

-And that's really, you know, you combine what the environmentalists have done to the American automobile manufacturer, plus what the UAW has done in a competitive world uh that they can't compete in with these labor contracts.
+And that's really, you know, you combine what the environmentalists have done to the American automobile manufacturer, plus what the UAW has done in a competitive world that they can't compete in with these labor contracts.

-And what we're doing, and this is why the Democrats love to bail out corporations, we are bailing out the UAW, Democratic voters, bailing out the environmentalists, democratic voters.
+And what we're doing, and this is why the Democrats love to bail out corporations, we are bailing out the UAW, Democratic voters, bailing out the environmentalists, Democratic voters.

-And so what they're saying is we will continue to bail you out as long as you keep the UAW in place, as long as you keep fuel efficient mandates, cafe standards, which by the way, kill people every year because small cars are dangerous, as long as you keep those in place.
+And so what they're saying is we will continue to bail you out as long as you keep the UAW in place, as long as you keep fuel-efficient mandates, CAFE standards, which, by the way, kill people every year because small cars are dangerous, as long as you keep those in place.

-Okay, because I haven't heard anything, you know, was explained why actually that.
+Okay, because I haven't heard anything, you know, was explained why actually that, but that does make sense.

 Well, think about it.